collapsed-stacks/startups/questions/13481/how-to-reach-out-to-potential-users-in-order-understand-the-problem-space.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2017-10-15
 - score: 0

-<p>I'm encountering the same issue with a new business I started last Monday.
+I'm encountering the same issue with a new business I started last Monday.
 My plan is to offer to pay some of my potential customers to participate in a focus group, or a one-on-one discussion, of their typical work and the problems they encounter.
-Since this new business involves me designing custom software to address particular issues in a popular small business, I've got plenty of potential customers, and I should get invaluable insight by discussing their day-to-day business.</p>
+Since this new business involves me designing custom software to address particular issues in a popular small business, I've got plenty of potential customers, and I should get invaluable insight by discussing their day-to-day business.

-<p>I hope this helps!</p>
+I hope this helps!